-When you enroll your child in 1,000 Books Before Kindergarten at the Petoskey District Library, you will create a login in Wandoo Reader to keep track of books read and milestones achieved.
+When you enroll your child in 1,000 Books Before Kindergarten at the Petoskey District Library, you will visit the library and we will sign your child up and get you started.

-You can choose to keep track of the books read on a paper log, in Wandoo Reader, on the 1,000 Books Before Kindergarten app, or on a scrap piece of paper!
-Library staff will be sure everything gets tracked in your Wandoo Reader account.
+You can choose to keep track of the books you read on a paper log, in the 1,000 Books Before Kindergarten app, or on a scrap piece of paper!
+Library staff will be sure everything gets entered into the 1,000 Books Before Kindergarten spreadsheet.

-When you have read 100 books to your child, visit the library to get a sticker and small treat.
-Your child will get a 100 books ribbon added to his or her picture of the Wall of Fame.
+When you have read 100 books to your child, visit the library to get a sticker.
+Your child will get a 100 books ribbon added to his or her picture on the Wall of Fame.

 After 500 books, you should visit again for another, bigger treat.